 You almost always have a belt on, so the look wouldn’t be any different than your typical golf shorts.

-After trying a pair on, I’ve gotta say, I love them.
+After a dozen rounds, and two pairs of these shorts, I’ve gotta say: I love them.

 They have a modern fit, which is to say they’re a bit shorter with a 9.5 inch inseam.

-It’s a modern tech blend fabric that keeps you dry, but still looks like a traditional golf short.
+The modern tech blend fabric I keep raving about keeps you dry, but still looks like a pair of traditional golf shorts.